sangster/bundix/guides/getting-started.md

 ### gemset.nix

-Your project's `gemset.nix` file is almost the same as its `Gemfile.lock`.
-It's purpose is to catalogue all your needed gems, along with the groups and platforms they support.
+Your project's `gemset.nix` is essentially the nix-version of `Gemfile.lock`.
+Its purpose is to catalogue all your needed gems, along with the groups and platforms they support.
 Unlike the `Gemfile.lock`, this file also includes the [SHA-256 hash](https://en.wikipedia.org/wiki/SHA-2#Applications) of each gem.